-Oxford Renewables, at The Old Dairy, installs and maintains sustainable energy systems, including wood-burning stoves and biomass boilers.
+(Oxford Renewables, at The Old Dairy, which installed and maintained sustainable energy systems, closed in 2024.)

 Path Hill Outdoors offers educational programmes for children in an outdoor environment.

 Hempen is a pioneering organic hemp cooperative, started in 2015, producing hemp and cannabidiol products.